rembold-data-engineering-master/advde_utils/README.md

-# advde_utils
+# Advanced Data Engineering Utilities
-Some utility scripts and example DAGs for Advanced Data Enigineering
+Enclosed in this repository are some utility scripts to help with common Airflow DAG writing tasks, as well as several example DAGs.